 That’s simply because I’ve survived all the parenthood years . . . nothing more complex than that.

 Here are a few of my mom musings:

 1) Be prepared to be blamed for everything: lost socks, missing homework pages, runaway gym clothes, and my favorite . . . the absentee shoes that it’s simply not possible for you, as a mom, to wear.

 3) Have the right answer.
-This one gets a bit tricky as moms can be asked to explain anything from complicated, unexplainable algebra formula; to why that kid in school started the vicious rumor; or even why the boy who your daughter is simply crazy isn't crazy about her.
+This one gets a bit tricky as moms can be asked to explain anything and EVERYTHING from:

 4) Have a ready and endless supply of: various-sized Styrofoam balls, colored pipe cleaners, and balloons/sponges/markers/poster board for last minute science projects; old pantyhose (fishnet preferable) for the next, latest, greatest art-drama-Halloween costume, and; of course, an over-the-top-better-than-anyone-else’s birthday gift for the invitation received just today.

 5) Final mom musing . . . be calm.
 When all those around you are whining, flaring dramatic, fighting with siblings, or simply sighing loud and long because life is unfair and no one understands them.

 They say it takes a community to raise a child.
 I suppose that should mean everyone pitches in with really terrific, unfailing advice.

 Me, personally, I’d rather the community just take the kid off my hands for a day or so.
 Keep the advice and give moms a break.